Mapping Typography Tokens to CSS Clamp Functions

 CI Debugging Protocol

 Automated validation prevents fluid typography regressions from reaching production.
-Use the following diagnostic workflow and resolution patterns.

 Diagnostic Steps